openequella/openequella.github.io/guides/SearchingUserGuide.md

 * Filter by date modified—select a qualifier from the drop-down list (After, Before, Between or On), then click the calendar field or icon to display a calendar control.

 ## Manage external resources
-The Manage external resources page displays all instances of an EQUELLA resource or resource attachment that have been allocated to courses within configured LMSs.
-Additionally, Manage external resources also allows the user to view the uses of internal EQUELLA resources and attachments within the EQUELLA system, if Local resources has been configured as a connector.
+The Manage external resources page displays all instances of an openEQUELLA resource or resource attachment that have been allocated to courses within configured LMSs.
+Additionally, Manage external resources also allows the user to view the uses of internal openEQUELLA resources and attachments within the openEQUELLA system, if Local resources has been configured as a connector.

 The Manage external resources page is accessed by selecting the Manage external resources link from the navigation menu.